 Take a look at the charts below.
 They represent foreign mass migration into America, Canada, and the UK over several decades:

-What jumps out is that in America and across the West, mass migration is shattering records in recent years.
+What jumps out is that in America and across the West, mass migration is breaking records in recent years.
 The foreign-born share of the US population has now surpassed even the “Great Wave” of European migration at the start of the 20th century.
 While we’ve experienced periods of mass migration before, there is a very important difference happening today.
-Not only do we have more immigrants coming from much different cultures than ever before, but we are not at all demanding assimilation of these new immigrants.
+Not only do we have more immigrants coming from much different cultures than ever before, but we are not demanding assimilation of these new immigrants.

 In the early 1900’s, and since our nation’s founding, Americans pushed for and outright demanded assimilation.
-New immigrants were told by the US government and by society to leave their old cultures and languages behind, and to become an American.
+New immigrants were told by the US government and by general society to leave their old cultures and languages behind, and to become an American.
 To speak English.
 To adopt our culture and way of life.
 Sadly, today we are not forcing or even suggesting assimilation.
 Instead, our weak leaders have been celebrating the presence and growth of multiple different cultures inside of our own nation.

 Many people, mostly on the left, will actually argue that multiculturalism is good.
 They will often say things like, “it gives us different foods and great music”.
 Those are obviously superficial, surface-level offerings to distract from the fundamental threat that has existed throughout human history.
 A nation divided can not stand.